 STENG, clusters and servers

-The STENG (Scalable Trusted ENGine) is the execution agent of Data One.
-It performs the executive tasks orchestrated by the CEMAN, such as file transfers, data compression, and data encryption.
-Among its activities, it can act as a server so that users can upload and download files or as a client pushing and pulling files from remote servers.
+The STENG (Scalable Trusted Engine) is the execution agent of Data One.
+It performs executive tasks orchestrated by the CEMAN, such as file transfers, data compression, and data encryption.
+Among its activities, it can act as a server for users to upload and download files, or as a client to push and pull files from remote servers.

-A STENG cluster is a group of cooperating STENG peers.
-Having a cluster provides high availability and ensures that tasks are executed in parallel.
+A STENG cluster is a group of cooperative STENG peers.
+Having a cluster ensures high availability and enables tasks to be executed in parallel.

-Go to the Setup → STENG, Clusters and Servers card to have a global view of the clusters existing in the system, of the STENGs associated to each cluster and of course of all servers deployed in the STENG.
+Navigate to Setup β STENG, Clusters, and Servers to view all clusters in the system, the STENGs associated with each cluster, and all servers in each STENG.

-In the configuration shown above, 3 clusters are associated to the STENG.
-When the box associated to the cluster is grey, the cluster status is unknown.
+In the figure above, three clusters are linked to the STENG.
+If a cluster's box is grey, its status is unknown.

-If you click a server, a new card will appear in the top-right corner listing the relevant details.
-The card also shows if the server is running or not and 2 buttons allow you to start or stop the server as needed.
+When you select a server, a card appears in the top-right corner displaying its details.
+The card indicates whether the server is running and includes two buttons to start or stop the server as needed.

 The Stop action stops the STENG at function level but the JVM remains active.